 The employee experience is important for HR professionals and business leaders to focus on.
 And for good reasons.
-Positive employee engagement has countless and measurable benefits for organizations, including higher employee retention, more effective teams and higher productivity.
+Positive employee engagement has countless and measurable benefits for organisations, including higher employee retention, more effective teams and higher productivity.

-By exploring ways to enhance the employee experience, companies see beneficial results with their employees and their engagement within the organization.
+By exploring ways to enhance the employee experience, companies see beneficial results with their employees and their engagement within the organisation.
 Considering big or small changes offers a variety of directions a company can go that could meet their needs and are within their budget.
-One effective and easy way to boost the employee experience is to implement a program that celebrates employee moments in a meaningful way.
+One effective and easy way to boost the employee experience is to implement a programme that celebrates employee moments in a meaningful way.

 What does celebrating the employee experience mean?

 In the simplest terms, celebrating the employee experience involves business leaders, HR managers, or colleagues taking time out of the workday to recognise the achievements or personal milestones happening with their staff members.

 |2.
 Publishing in company-wide newsletters|

 |3.
 Sharing public recognition|

 |4.
 Leaving simple notes on desk or workstations|